erickfis/NOAA-Storm-Database/readme.md

     # lets group the events whose count is < 5 and call it "other"
     contagem <- sort(table(eventos))
     outros <- names(contagem[contagem<5])
     eventos[eventos %in% outros] <- "other"
     # sort(table(eventos))

     # returning treated events
     harm.df$event <- toupper(eventos)

-    rm(dados)
+    rm(dados) # house cleanning

 Human health: the most harmfull events
 --------------------------------------

+We have determined what events did more harm to human health.

-There are occurrences that caused zero fatalities but a lot of injuries, so we did a separate analysis to fatal and non-fatal events.
+There were occurrences that caused zero fatalities but a lot of injuries.
+The inverse is also true, so we did a separate analysis to fatal and non-fatal events.

 ### Fatal Occurrences